 Sell Your House Directly

-If you want to sell your house with tenants in Southern California, the easiest way is by choosing a direct sale to Homesmith Group.
+If you want to sell your house with tenants in Greater Los Angeles, the easiest way is by choosing a direct sale to Homesmith Group.
 We will buy your house directly, whether you have tenants or not.
 Our process will let you get rid of the unwanted investment as quickly as possible while receiving a great price for the home.
 In most cases, when you sell your house directly to Homesmith Group, the lease will stay in place and your tenant will go undisturbed.
 The only change for them will be where to send the check each month.

 Find Out If Your Tenant Wants To Buy

-When looking to sell your house with tenants in Southern California, you may want to let them know about it first.
+When looking to sell your house with tenants in Greater Los Angeles, you may want to let them know about it first.
 They already live there, so no moving is involved.
 They have likely made the house their home and gotten accustomed to the neighborhood.
 If your tenants seem are happy to live there, they may want to buy the house themselves.
 If financing is a problem and you don’t need the full amount for the property right away, owner financing can be an option if you own the property outright, at least until they are able to get the credit or cash they need for a traditional loan.

 Understand The Tenants Rights